DinoVukelic/New-Graph-for-Data-Extraction/README.md

     reportWs.Range("A1:D1").Value = Array("Machine Category", "Min Time (mm:ss)", "Max Time (mm:ss)", "Sheet Name")
     reportRow = 2

-    ' Process each sheet
+    ' Process each sheet matching the pattern
     For Each ws In ThisWorkbook.Sheets
-        If ws.Name Like sheetPattern Then
+        If ws.Name Like "*_BBM_Export_Timings" Then
             ' Get the start and end columns for the data colStart = ws.Cells(1, ws.Columns.Count).End(xlToLeft).Column
             colEnd = ws.Cells(1, 1).End(xlToRight).Column